 Make sure the name of the data source is NSS.
-For more information about setting up NSS feeds, see Adding Cloud App Security NSS Feeds.
+For more information about setting up NSS feeds, see Adding Defender for Cloud Apps NSS Feeds.

 Click View sample of expected log file.
 Then click Download sample log to view a sample discovery log, and make sure it matches your logs.

 Investigate cloud apps discovered on your network.
 For more information and investigation steps, see Working with Cloud Discovery.